 Projects, Units & Initiatives

 Our team also continues to represent the class in Davis v.
-City of New York and New York City Housing Authority, a groundbreaking class action regarding unconstitutional and racially discriminating stops, frisks, and arrests, that substantially altered the way public housing was policed and continues to subject the NYPD to monitoring of its practices to this day.
+City of New York and New York City Housing Authority, a groundbreaking class action regarding unconstitutional and racially discriminating stops, searches and arrests in public housing, that substantially altered the way public housing was policed and continues to subject the NYPD to monitoring of its practices to this day.

 In the 1990s, the Unit litigated In re Rountree, the case that established the right to have a judge review a criminal charge within twenty-four hours of an arrest.Our team also litigated Jane Doe v.
 The City of New York, the first case to expose rape and sexual abuse by correctional staff at Riker’s Island; Krimstock v.
 Kelly, which established the due process rights of people who have their automobiles impounded by the City of New York; and Doe v.
 Pataki, which established the right of people convicted of sex offenses to have a fair hearing to accurately determine the “risk level” that sets obligations for ongoing registration and public notification of their status.

 Learn more about our current casework on The Legal Aid Society litigation docket.

 Last Updated: 14 September 2023

 2023 The Legal Aid Society.
 All Rights Reserved